 With your nondominant hand, separate the labia to expose the meatus.

-Cleanse the area around the meatus with each application stick, gauze pad, or cotton ball saturated in povidone iodine.
-Clean the area with an anterior-to-posterior motion.
+Cleanse the area around the meatus with each application stick, gauze pad, or cotton ball saturated in povidone-iodine.
+Swab the area with an anterior-to-posterior motion.
 Discard or set aside the newly contaminated application stick, gauze pad, or cotton balls.
-If using povidone iodine, clean 3 times then allow the area to dry.
+If using povidone-iodine, cleanse 3 times then allow the area to dry.

 Hold the catheter in your dominant free hand.
 Separate the labia with your nondominant hand.
 If the meatus is difficult to see, gently pull the vaginal introitus mucosa downward.